-From 4 July 2011, the Home Office UK Visas & Immigration (UKVI) made it a requirement for Tier 4 sponsors to include a statement in student's CAS (Confirmation of Acceptance for Studies) confirming that the student will (on the course they have applied for) be making academic progress from any study previously undertaken in the UK.
+From 4 July 2011, the Home Office UK Visas & Immigration (UKVI) made it a requirement for Tier 4 sponsors to include a statement in student's CAS (Confirmation of Acceptance for Studies) confirming that the course of study for which the CAS has been assigned represents academic progression from any study previously undertaken in the UK.

 Without this statement, the CAS will not attract the required 30 points and the Tier 4 visa application will be refused.